 A number of projects in Phase 2 are active and ongoing, including:

-- High Density Development interface with Heritage Conservation Areas – Three Planning Proposals which aim to reduce the impact of high density development on adjoining heritage areas are at different stages of consideration by Council or the NSW Department of Planning and Industry and Environment.
+- High Density Development interface with Heritage Conservation Areas – Two Planning Proposals which aim to reduce the impact of high density development on adjoining heritage areas have been finalised by the NSW Department of Planning and Environment in 2021.
 These proposals relate to properties in Rosebank Avenue and various properties in East Epping.

-- Community facilities – Council is investigating options to provide additional open space in proximity to the high growth areas and the opportunity to deliver a new library and community spaces on Council owned land.
+- Community facilities and open spaces – Council is investigating options to provide additional open space in proximity to the high growth areas and the opportunity to deliver a new library and community spaces on Council owned land.